 When the nursing home can’t adequately explain what happened, and how it happened – or something just doesn’t add up – it might be time to meet with an attorney.
 You and your family have legal options available in these situations, including the right to file a lawsuit for damages.

-The Nursing Home Litigation Attorneys at Brezina Law, PLLC Know Your Legal Rights After a Broken Bone Incident at a Nursing Home
+The Nursing Home Litigation Attorneys at Atkins Brezina, PLLC Know Your Legal Rights After a Broken Bone Incident at a Nursing Home

 Ideally, the thought of your loved one falling and breaking a bone while at a nursing home shouldn’t even cross a family’s mind.
 This is a severe injury that should be prevented at all costs.
 Sadly, bone fractures happen all too often in nursing home settings.
-When they do, the attorneys at Brezina Law, PLLC can help.
+When they do, the attorneys at Atkins Brezina, PLLC can help.
 Our Knoxville nursing home malpractice lawyers have significant experience addressing serious nursing home abuse and neglect claims, including acts of negligence leading to broken bones.
-To learn more about your family’s options, contact our Knoxville Nursing Home Litigation staff at Brezina Law, PLLC by phone at 865-500-3121 or through our firm’s online contact center.
+To learn more about your family’s options, contact our Knoxville Nursing Home Litigation staff at Atkins Brezina, PLLC by phone at 865-500-3121 or through our firm’s online contact center.